 RESPONDING WITH CARE |

 Trillium embraces North Carolina's Crisis Solutions Initiative to ensure people know where to get help quickly and effectively rather than going to a hospital emergency room when experiencing a behavioral health or intellectual/developmental disability crisis.
 Please view our Weathering the Storm brochure to learn how to prepare yourself and your family ahead of time.
-Anyone experiencing a true medical emergency should always call 911.
+Anyone experiencing a physical health emergency or a life-threatening situation, please, call 911.

 Types of emergency/crisis services available in our area include: